 As a starting point, we focus on the intermediate configuration of primary cell cluster comprising two orthogonal pairs of pentagonal and heptagonal cells, as shown in the central column of Fig.~\ref{Fig:fig1}.
 This configuration, which corresponds to the most elementary short-ranged excitation of a honeycomb network, can be described in the language of topological defects as a quadrupole of $\pm 1/6$ disclinations.
 As in two-dimensional melting, such a defect-structure can arise spontaneously, as consequence of spatiotemporal fluctuations of physical or biological nature.
-The two complementary remodelling events following the intermediate configuration, i.e. the T1 avalanche (Fig.~\ref{Fig:fig1}a) and cycle (Fig.~\ref{Fig:fig1}b), correspond instead to the two possible ``fates'' of this initial excitation.
+The two complementary remodelling events following the intermediate configuration, i.e. cell intercalation (Fig.~\ref{Fig:fig1}a) and the T1 cycle (Fig.~\ref{Fig:fig1}b), correspond instead to the two possible ``fates'' of this initial excitation.
 Upon unbinding [Figs.~\ref{Fig:fig1}a-(i) and \ref{Fig:fig1}b-(i)], the four defects comprising the quadrupole can further unbind into two $\pm 1/6$ disclination dipoles [Fig.~\ref{Fig:fig1}a-(ii)], or annihilate [Fig.~\ref{Fig:fig1}b-(ii)], thereby restoring the initial defect-free configuration.
-As we demonstrate next, the former scenario corresponds to the T1 avalanche and the latter to the T1 cycle.
-To this end, we identify three {\em geometrical} requirements that a model of cell intercalation must fulfill, regardless of the desired level of biophysical accuracy. {\em 1)} The average orientation of the cells must rotate by $\pi/6$ with respect to initial configuration. {\em 2)} Both in the primary clusters and its surrounding cells, must perform a local {\em convergent extension}: i.e. move inward in one direction, and outward along the orthogonal one (see e.g. Refs.~\cite{Skoglund2008,Blanchard2017,Wang2020,IoratimUba2023}).
-We stress that the adjective {\em local}, is used here to distinguish this process from convergent extension as intended in developmental biology, where the same rearrangement occurs at the scale of the entire organism. {\em 3)} In order to remodel the external vertices and initiate a T1 avalanche, the primary cluster must undergo a spontaneous shear deformation.
+As we demonstrate next, the former scenario corresponds to cell intercalation and the latter to the T1 cycle.
+To this end, we identify three {\em geometric} requirements that a model of cell intercalation must fulfill, regardless of the desired level of biophysical accuracy. {\em 1)} The average orientation of the cells must rotate by $\pi/6$ with respect to initial configuration. {\em 2)} Both the primary cluster and its surrounding cells, must perform a local {\em convergent extension}: i.e. move inward in one direction, and outward along the orthogonal one~\citep{Skoglund2008,Blanchard2017,Wang2020,IoratimUba2023}.
+We stress that the adjective {\em local}, is used here to distinguish this process from convergent extension as intended in developmental biology, where the same rearrangement occurs at the scale of the entire organism. {\em 3)} In order to remodel the external vertices and initiate cell intercalation, the primary cluster must undergo a spontaneous shear deformation.